Eastside walks:

 Here are five areas that offer a good start for your explorations.

-Follow the main gravel path at the Bellevue Botanical Garden to find the stone Friendship Circle, a great spot for a family photo.
-The beehive look of the Night Blooming sculpture offers a sparkly light effect when you crouch through the door to the interior, then look up.
-Kids will have fun looking for sculptures of an owl, rabbit and frog — and a stone chair that looks like a throne in the forest.
+Follow the main gravel path at the Bellevue Botanical Garden to find the stone Friendship Circle, an excellent spot for a family photo.
+The beehive look of the Night Blooming sculpture offers a sparkly light effect when you crouch through the door to the interior and then look up.
+Kids will have fun looking for sculptures of an owl, rabbit, and frog — and a stone chair resembling a throne in the forest.
+Don’t forget their free Storytime at the Garden for preschoolers and K-2-aged children.

 [ Also: More on Bellevue Botanical Garden ]